A-kly/School-Vault/CMPUT 404/Lecture 1.md

 - Eclass or Canvas page to be made
-- Get a cybera account with ualberta email (link will be provided
+- Get a cybera account with ualberta email (link will be provided)

-- )
+- 5-6 people in the groups
+	- Everyone in the same group should be in the same lab session (MONDAY)
 	-